geofflangenderfer/geofflangenderfer.com/content/about.md

 ## Bio
 I'm seeking freedom and mastery.
 Freedom is the option to choose how I spend my time.
 I'm happy with my progress towards mastery if I'm proud of my work.

-I'm aiming to master entrepreneurship.
-Currently, I'm working on development skills.
-If you've got an idea and you'd like to see its birth, feel free to reach out.
+I'm working on entrepreneurship.
+And, I'm focusing on development skills now.
+If you need help from idea --> app, feel free to reach out.